MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/performance-recommendations-for-unity.md

     // boolean value type is boxed into object boxedMyVar on the heap bool myVar = true;
     object boxedMyVar = myVar;
     ```

-    **Example of problematic boxing via nullable value types**

-    This code demonstrates a dummy particle class that one may create in a Unity project.
-A call to `TryGetSpeed()` will cause object allocation on the heap which will need to be garbage collected at a later point in time.
-This example is particularly problematic as there may be 1000+ or many more particles in a scene, each being asked for their current speed.
-Thus, 1000's of objects would be allocated and consequently de-allocated every frame, which would greatly diminish performance.
-Re-writing the function to return a negative value such as -1 to indicate a failure would avoid this issue and keep memory on the stack.

-    ```csharp
-        public class MyParticle
-        {
-            // Example of function returning nullable value type public int?
-TryGetSpeed()
-            {
-                // Returns current speed int value or null if fails }
-        }
-    ```

 #### Repeating code paths